jordifoix/quizbot/README.md

 python-telegram-bot==12.2.0
 ```

-You can install them with pip or another package manager.
+They can be installed using pip or another package manager.
 ```
 $ pip install -r requirements.txt
 ```